 Our decision-making process tends to be a bit more fluid, and not bureaucratic in the least.
-Which features to build?
-Which features give our customers the most value?
+What features need to be built?
+What features give our customers the most value?
 Which features yield the biggest benefit for the lowest development cost?
 Which initiatives are the best use of our resources?

 Although the specific prioritization questions may vary between companies, the decision process is often similar, whether you are a product manager working for a startup or a Fortune 500 company.

 That’s where our Planning Board prioritization feature comes in.
 Here is the process we are using to make decisions: